This is the multi-page printable view of this section. Click here to print.

 Features

-Service Composition Diagram
+Service Diagram

-Configuration Diagram
+Diagram

 Figure.
-K8s Engine Configuration Diagram
+K8s Engine diagram

-Provided Features
+Provided features

 Kubernetes Engine provides the following features.

-• Storage Management: When using Kubernetes Engine, you can create and manage the storage to be used.
-Storage is created and managed by items such as PVC, PV, and storage class.
+• Storage Management: You can create and manage the storage to be used when using Kubernetes Engine.
+Storage is created and managed per PVC, PV, and StorageClass items.

 Component

-• It is possible to set the server type, size, and OS image for nodes belonging to the node pool, and all must be the same.
+• You can configure the server type, size, and OS image for nodes in a node pool, and they must all be identical.

-Preceding Service
+Preliminary Service

-This is a list of services that must be pre-configured before creating this service.
-Please refer to the guide provided for each service and prepare in advance for more details.
+This is a list of services that must be pre-configured before creating the service.
+Please refer to the guide provided for each service for details and prepare in advance.

-NetworkingVPCA service that provides an independent virtual network in a cloud environment
+NetworkingVPCA service that provides an isolated virtual network in a cloud environment

-NetworkingSecurity GroupA virtual firewall that controls the server’s traffic
+NetworkingSecurity GroupVirtual firewall that controls server traffic

 StorageFile StorageA storage that allows multiple clients to share files over the network

-• Used as a Persistant Volume
+• used as a Persistant Volume

 1 - Monitoring Metrics

-Kubernetes Engine Monitoring Metrics
+Kubernetes Engine monitoring metrics

-Cluster Namespaces [Active]Number of active namespacescnt
+Cluster Namespaces [Active]Number of namespaces in active statecnt

 Cluster Namespaces [Total]Total number of namespaces in the clustercnt